Become a Modern Docent - Fall 2018

 Benefits of being a Modern Docent include an in-depth training program, many opportunities for continued education, a complimentary Museum membership, invitations to special events, early notification of program offerings, and more.

 If you are interested in becoming involved in the future, please send an email to the Assistant Curator of Education, Docent Programs at firstname.lastname@example.org.
 Be sure to include your completed APPLICATION.

-In an effort to communicate with all potential visitors, fluency in multiple languages is desirable, though not necessary.
-We have a special need for docents fluent in Spanish and American Sign Language.
+Additional language skills are always welcome and we have a special need for docents fluent in Spanish and American Sign Language.
 No prior art history background or work experience is required to serve as a Modern docent; however, those wishing to volunteer in the program should be comfortable conversing with the public on an array of contemporary issues.
 Interested applicants are strongly encouraged to follow docent-led tours before applying.

 Docent training classes are held approximately once every two years, contingent upon the needs of the program.